Franka wrote to us to share two canons in German that she and her son love! Here’s her email…

 Thanks so much for sharing Franka!
 All the best, Mama Lisa

 This article was posted on Wednesday, August 28th, 2019 at 9:24 pm and is filed under Canons, Countries & Cultures, German, Germany, Languages, Songs by Theme.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply